 At Dundonald Primary School, the special educational needs and disabilities of children are identified through observation, assessment and discussions with parents/carers/previous school records and health agencies, for example, GP, school nurse etc. Parents/carers are consulted at every stage and invited to attend meetings with the SENDCO (Special Needs & Disabilities Co-ordinator) and support services.

-If you require any information about Special Educational Needs provision, please contact Katy Waters (Inclusion Manager/SENDCO).
+If you require any information about Special Educational Needs provision, please contact Claire Robson (Inclusion Manager/SENDCO).

 The Pupil Premium (PP) is an additional funding for children who are eligible for Free School Meals (FSM), are 'Looked After Children' (LAC) and/or children from Service families.
 The extra funding is intended to raise the attainment of disadvantaged pupils of all abilities and support children with parents in the regular armed forces.